Today's Articles

 In 1855, Scott Flood attended the first Colored State Convention in Sacramento.
 In that convention, Black activists strategized how to lobby California politicians for better representation and basic civil rights, such as voting rights.
 During that year, she met her second husband, Isaac Flood.
 Isaac was a freed slave who had been born in South Carolina and freed at the age of 22.
 Flood was twelve years older than Scott and also had a son.
 The couple and their children soon moved to Brooklyn, California, a thriving small community near Oakland.

-By 1857 Scott Flood and Isaac opened a school for Black children at their home on East 15th Street.
+By 1857, Scott Flood and Isaac opened a school for Black children at their home on East 15th Street.
 At the time, Black children did not have access to public schools in Oakland.
 By 1858, the Floods had three children, were involved in the community, and were one of the area's most prominent and progressive families.
 That same year, they helped start the Shiloh African Methodist Episcopal (Shiloh AME) church, the first African Methodist Episcopal church in the area.
 In 1863, the church purchased an old 20 by 30 building and moved it to Second and Market Streets.
-The building had been an old school for white children that had been abandoned.
+The building was an abandoned old school for white children.
 With that building, the Shiloh AME took over the school and used the building for church services and the school.

 Scott Flood continued to teach at the school until she died in 1867.
 The local school laws did not allow African American students into public schools until 1872; in 1866, it opened up government-funded schools for African Americans and non-white children.
 The Shiloh AME school operated for ten years before closing its doors in 1873.
 Elizabeth Scott Flood, a teacher who fought for equal education rights for all children in California, died in 1867 at age 39.
 She left behind her husband, Isaac, and five children.